Beyonce’s Twins In Danger? Health Scare Forces The Carters To Move Out

 Sources claimed that Beyonce “freaked out” because she did not want to “endanger her babies.”

 “They immediately moved out of the house, and into a luxury Beverly Hills hotel.
 They are going to remain there until the birth of the twins.”

-The Lemonade singer is making sure she is taking all of the necessary precautions so that her babies arrive in this world happy and healthy.
+The “Lemonade” singer is making sure she is taking all of the necessary precautions so that her babies arrive in this world happy and healthy.

 Jay Z has reportedly hired an “army of security” to ensure his family’s safety.